m4lky/certificate-authority/README.md

 openssl genrsa -out ca.key 2048
 ```

-###  Edit Configurtaion file
+###  Configurtaion files
 The Certificate Authority will be using the configuration settings from the files below

- * ca.conf
+ - ca.conf
- - Used to set the default configuration of the Certificate Authority.
+   This is used to set the default configuration settings for the Certificate Authority.
 You can leave this as default values

- * req.ca.conf
+ - req.ca.conf
- - Update the section below "my_req_distinguished_name" for your environment.
+   Update the section below "my_req_distinguished_name" for your environment.
 This will be used when we create the CA certificate associated with the CA

  ```bash
  [ my_req_distinguished_name ]